Business Studies Program

 Program Details and Concentrations

 B.A.
-IN BUSINESS STUDIES
+IN BUSINESS ADMINISTRATION

 For those desiring a broader perspective and less specialization, the B.A. degree offers greater breadth in the liberal arts, while still providing the critical mass of business knowledge for entrepreneurs and entry level managers in business.